nymtech/nym/documentation/rework_todo.md

   - [ ] pull in all docs updates after 37d9f919227cec148e0355404b4029c0949e4dea from develop !!
    - [ ] operators docs (various)
    - [x] ecash
+    - [ ] wait on ania's updates
+    - [ ] wait on whether we change the language now that we have 4 ticketbooks.. talk to jaya

   - [ ] developers
     - [ ] overhaul the FAQs and split out into integrations section